JQIamo/temperature-control-app/README.md

 _Access and monitor your favorite temperature controllers from your browser._

+### Supported devices

+Currently, supports
+- `Omega iSeries Ethernet`: Omega iSeries controller, with Ethernet connection
+- `Omega iSeries Serial`: Omega iSeries controller, with Serial connection
+-
+Support for more devices can be easily added.
+Pull requests are welcomed!

 ![Screenshot](screenshot.jpg)

 A web app that gathers data from temperature controllers and posts them to a